Faculty

 Reitaku University and a professor at Naogya University from 2009 to present.

-He belongs to various societies such as Psychonomic Society, the Linguistic
+I belong to various societies such as Psychonomic Society, the Linguistic

 Society of Japan, and Japanese Cognitive Science Society.